Advanced Surgical Techniques

 Pre-Operative Preparation (1–2 Weeks Before Surgery)

-- Patient education: expectations, pain management, home setup; emphasis on multimodal strategies to reduce opioid reliance
+- Patient education: expectations, recovery planning, home setup; emphasis on multimodal comfort strategies as part of a standardized recovery protocol

 - Maintain light activity to optimize pre-op ROM; focus on quad strengthening; avoid high-impact exercises